Ales-ibt/Metagenomic-benchmark/README.md

 **Metagenomic-benchmark**

 The code deposited in this site contains the necessary scripts to integrate, standardise and generate taxonomic annotation matrices at the eight basic levels of taxonomic lineage: domain, phylum, class, order, family, genus, species and subspecies.
-These tools provide the possibility of comparing taxonomic annotation results obtained by different methods and databases.
-Currently, the available scripts are designed to correct results from the following taxonomic annotation tools:
+These tools provide the possibility of comparing taxonomic annotation results obtained from different methods and databases.
+The available scripts were designed to manage the results obtained from the following taxonomic annotation tools:

 - Kraken v0.10.5-beta
+- CLARK v1.2.3.1
-- Metaphlan2 v2.2.0
+- MetaPhlAn2 v2.2.0
 - MOCAT v1.3
-- Qiime v1.9.1
+- QIIME v1.9.1
+- SPINGO v1.3
 - Metaxa2 v2.1.1
 - Parallel-meta v2.4.1 and v3.3.2